 Weeping Fig Plant Information

-Growing weeping fig trees indoors and growing weeping fig trees outdoors are completely different endeavors.
+Growing weeping fig trees indoors and growing weeping fig trees outdoors are two completely different endeavors.
 It is almost as if indoor and outdoor weeping figs are different species.

 Weeping Fig Tree Care Outdoors

 As indoor container plants, weeping figs grow quite slowly, but outside, it’s a different story.
 This plant can quickly become a monster of a tree if not kept pruned, which it tolerates well.
-In fact, with regards to weeping fig tree pruning, it readily accepts severe pruning, so don’t hesitate to remove any dead foliage when you see it.
+In fact, with regard to weeping fig tree pruning, it readily accepts severe pruning, so don’t hesitate to remove any dead foliage when you see it.
 If you want to do weeping fig tree pruning to shape or reduce the size of the tree, you can take off up to one-third of the outer growth of the canopy at a time.

 If you read up on weeping fig plant information, you find that the plant prefers well-drained, moist, loamy soil and thrives in a location with bright, indirect sunlight indoors.
 Outdoors is pretty much the same with a few exceptions.
 The tree can grow well in full sun to shade.

-You can provide the tree with liquid fertilizer about once a month during the growing season, but outdoors this isn’t usually necessary, or advisable due to its faster growth.
+You can provide the tree with liquid fertilizer about once a month during the growing season, but outdoors this isn’t usually necessary or advisable due to its faster growth.